The curriculum at Queen Mary’s Grammar School

 Key stage 3

 All boys follow a diverse curriculum in Year 7 with lessons in English, Mathematics, Science, a Modern European Foreign Language (French or Spanish), Geography, History, ICT, Design Technology, Religious Studies, Art, PSHEE, Music and a generous allocation of time to PE, Games and Swimming.
 From September 2015, all students in Year 7 also learn Mandarin Chinese.
 In Year 8, the curriculum becomes more diverse with Biology, Chemistry and Physics replacing Science.
+Pupils will choose which language they wish to continue through to GCSE from the beginning of Year 8.

 Key Stage 4